 - Add the Google Ads remarketing tag to your website.

 Here's how you create your Google Ads remarketing campaign.

 Create Your Remarketing Audience List

-- Click the Tools & Settings icon at top right and under SHARED LIBRARY, select Audience manager.
+- Log into your Google Ads account, and click the Tools & Settings icon at top right.
+Under SHARED LIBRARY, select Audience manager.
 You will land on the Audience lists page, in the REMARKETING tab, which will display the default audiences Google has created for you.

 - Click the blue "+" button to add an audience.

 - Enter the audience name, list members (i.e., the type of visitors you want to show your remarketing ads to) and information about the visited page (i.e., the rules under which your ad will be shown to the visitors).

 - Finish the remaining fields, and click CREATE AUDIENCE.